 Gary Newbury, a retail supply chain strategist and serial transformation executive, said he agreed with the survey’s main point; the last-mile delivery is the most inefficient process in the retail supply chain.
 And Canadians tended to be much more aware of the gaps.

 “The volume of online versus total retail in Canada has historically been below five percent (up to COVID-19).
 Much of the approach retailers have taken has been focused on the ‘marketing’ side of the digital business stream.
 As a result the assumption for many retailers has been ‘it’s just a small change and so we can bolt it onto our existing distribution network’,” he said.
 “And to a degree, they were able to think this is all they needed to do with relatively low/incidental volumes.
 Retailers brought in digital marketing experts, but not digital fulfillment experts.
-To cover for this knowledge gap they tended to either try and ‘skunk work’, a fulfillment process internally (bending process and systems to accommodate), or relied on a third party logistics provider to do the heavy lifting, relying on their tech platform for ‘visibility’ of shipping through to the doorstep.
+To cover for this knowledge gap they tended to either try and ‘skunk work’, a fulfillment process internally (bending process and systems to accommodate), or relied on a third party logistics service to do the heavy lifting, relying on their tech platform for ‘visibility’ of shipping through to the doorstep.
 Often, the retailer may have found their tech platform was more geared towards B2B tracking, rather than B2C.

 “Approaching a key future line of revenue in this ad hoc way has exposed many retailers to an unprofitable business stream, and as they attempted to scale this, the losses just got worse, the customer service often suffered, through lack of transparency of where their order was in the fulfillment process.
 For many consumers, up to COVID-19, it has been a hit and miss process.